 You can view the presentations, agenda and key learning points from the CPO Assembly that took place on 12 December 2017 on our blog.

-We have created a list of useful contacts for CPO policy.
+We have created a list of CPO Lead Officers for each policy area.

 Telephone: 0141 242 5442